-such, it eliminates the significant non-cash depreciation and amortization expense that results from the capital-intensive nature of our businesses as well as other non-cash or special items, and is unaffected by our capital structure or investment activities.
+Adjusted EBITDA is defined as consolidated net income (loss) plus net interest expense, income taxes, depreciation and amortization, gains realized due to Plan effects and fresh start accounting adjustments, reorganization items, impairment of franchises, stock compensation expense, loss on extinguishment of debt and other operating income (expenses), such as special charges and gain (loss) on sale or retirement of assets.
+As such, it eliminates the significant non-cash depreciation and amortization expense that results from the capital-intensive nature of our businesses as well as other non-cash or special items, and is unaffected by our capital structure or investment activities.
 Adjusted EBITDA is used by management and Charter's board of directors to evaluate the performance of our business.
 However, this measure is limited in that it does not reflect the periodic costs of certain capitalized tangible and intangible assets used in generating revenues and our cash cost of financing.
 Management evaluates these costs through other financial measures.

 We believe that Adjusted EBITDA provides information useful to investors in assessing our performance and our ability to service our debt, fund operations and make additional investments with internally generated funds.
 In addition, Adjusted EBITDA generally correlates to the leverage ratio calculation under our credit facilities or outstanding notes to determine compliance with the covenants contained in the facilities and notes (all such documents have been previously filed with the SEC).
 For the purpose of calculating compliance with leverage covenants, we use Adjusted EBITDA, as presented, excluding certain expenses paid by our operating subsidiaries to other Charter entities.
-Our debt covenants refer to these expenses as management fees which fees were in the amount of \$136 million, \$144 million and \$151 million for the years ended December 31, 2009, 2010 and 2011, respectively, and \$70 million and \$82 million for the six months ended June 30, 2011 and 2012, respectively.
+Our debt covenants refer to these expenses as management fees which fees were in the amount of \$136 million, \$144 million and \$151 million for the years ended December 31, 2009, 2010 and 2011, respectively, and \$110 million and \$126 million for the nine months ended September 30, 2011 and 2012, respectively.

-Combined 2009 For the Years Ended December 31 Successor 2010 Successor 2011 For th Mor Ended J Successor 2011 nths Consolidated net income (loss) \$ 10,101 \$ (237) (In millions) \$ (369) \$ (217) \$ (177) Plus: Interest expense, net 1,088 877 963 474 462 Income tax (benefit) expense (343) 295 299 160 139 Depreciation and amortization 1,316 1,524 1,592 776 823 Impairment charges 2,163 Stock compensation expense 27 26 35 15 24 (Gain) loss due to bankruptcy related items (11,830) 6 3 1 Loss on extinguishment of debt 85 143 120 74 Other, net (29) 23 9 7 Adjusted EBITDA \$ 2,493 \$ 2,599 \$ 2,675 \$ 1,336 \$ 1,345
+For the Years Ended December 31, For the Nine Months Ended September 30, Combined 2009 Successor 2010 Successor 2011 Successor 2011 Successor 2012 (In millions) Consolidated net income (loss) \$ 10,101 \$ (237) \$ (369) \$ (302) \$ (264) Plus: Interest expense, net 1,088 877 963 718 691 Income tax (benefit) expense (343) 295 299 232 208 Depreciation and amortization 1,316 1,524 1,592 1,181 1,247 Impairment charges 2,163 Stock compensation expense 27 26 35 25 37 (Gain) loss due to bankruptcy related items (11,830) 6 3 2 Loss on extinguishment of debt 85 143 124 74 Other, net (29) 23 9 9 3 Adjusted EBITDA \$ 2,493 \$ 2,599 \$ 2,675 \$ 1,989 \$ 1,996